cryptodatahub/api_doc/rest-api.md

 * The base endpoint is: **https://api.cryptodatahub.dev**
 * All endpoints return either a JSON object or array.
 * Data is returned in **descending** order.
 Newest first,  olders last.
-* All time and timestamp related fields are in **microseconds**.
+* All time and timestamp related fields are in **miliseconds**.

 ## HTTP Return Codes

+* HTTP `200` return code for succesful requests;
 * HTTP `401` return code is used when the API Key provided does not exist or its activation is still pending;
 * HTTP `404` return code is used for malformed requests;
   the issue is on the sender's side.
+* HTTP `403` return code is used when your API is still not activated or has been disabled by the administrator due to service abuse
-* HTTP `403` return code is used when you overcome the daily operations allowed by your API Key.
+* HTTP `429` return code is used when you overcome the daily operations allowed by your API Key.
 API operations counter is reset once per day at 00:00 UTC Time
-* HTTP `429` return code is used when breaking a request rate limit based in the throtling policy (100 req/min or 3 req/sec).
-API Key will be whitelisted again after 30min.
 * HTTP `5XX` return codes are used for internal errors; the issue is on our side.

 # LIMITS